 From the beginning, Inclusivi-tee’s goal has been to bring together a group of diverse, passionate progressives to join the Inclusivi-tee team.
-Our board consists of seven members of varying ages and includes voices from the LGBTQ community, the African American community, and the Muslim community.
-We commit to running our company openly and honestly and striving to demonstrate our progressive values in everything we do.
+Our board consists of six members of varying ages and includes voices from the LGBTQ community, the African American community, and the Muslim community.
+We are committed to running our company openly and honestly and striving to demonstrate our progressive values in everything we do.

 Lori Myren Manbeck

 Lori is a licensed clinical psychologist.
 She began her career working with adults and children who had experienced personal trauma in Newport, Rhode Island, a city of significant economic disparity.
 Through this work, Lori witnessed the effects of poverty on the ability to access resources and on child development, family relationships and mental health.
 She also witnessed great resilience, strength, kindness, and growth.

 When Lori moved to Minnesota ten years ago, she began working in geriatrics.
 And again witnessed the effects of poverty and limited resources on vulnerable members of our society.
 But again she witnessed resilience, hope, strength and considerable kindness.
 Lori has grown through these experiences and is now bringing her passion, knowledge, intelligence, patience, excellent work ethic, kindness, understanding of human nature, openness and progressive spirit to Inclusivi-tee.